anands-repo/hello/README.md

 ```

-To run PacBio variant calling, please use the following command (`--include_hp` to be added for haplotagged PacBio reads).
+To run PacBio variant calling, please use the following command (please add `--include_hp` option, and use the haplotag model in the `models` directory).

 ```
 python python/call.py \